Goal: Play this video (Bick Buck Bunny) automatically:

 Resume:

-is a minimalistic local web page which uses the JavaScript in script.js
+The index.html is a minimalistic local web page which uses the JavaScript in script.js to communicate with the Youtube Javascript API.

-The Youtube video to be played is declared in script.js
+The Youtube video to be played is declared in script.js:

 var player,